 Approximately 370,000 North Carolinians have filed for unemployment insurance assistance since March 16, an unprecedented spike in filings as a result of the Coronavirus pandemic.
 Prior to COVID-19, the North Carolina Department of Employment Security received about 3,000 claims a week.[1]
-The current coronavirus pandemic, caused Mecklenburg County to issue a stay at home Order that went into effect on March 26, 2020, closing all but “Essential Businesses.”
+The current coronavirus pandemic, caused Mecklenburg County to issue a stay at home order that went into effect on March 26, 2020, closing all but “Essential Businesses.”
 Governor Cooper followed suit shortly thereafter and issued a state wide Executive Order affecting all of North Carolina that remains in place through April 29, 2020.
 Legal Services have been deemed “essential” and Dozier Mille Law Group is open and serving our clients safely by email, telephone, and video conferencing.

 Countless businesses have closed, and hundreds of others have laid-off or furloughed employees.
 This economic downturn will hit parents, who have lost their jobs, or their business has significantly decreased, especially hard, and it will have an impact on their ability to pay child support.
 However, a court order is expected to be followed, and without good cause, a parent who fails to pay child support per an Order, is at risk of being held in contempt of Court.
 Family Law Attorneys at Dozier Miller are skilled on complexities of child support modification issues and can help during this difficult time.